NYCU-RL-Bandits-Lab/CAPO/Chain_Grid/README.md

 <br/>

 ## GridWorld
 GridWorld is a `(n_size)×(n_size)` maze.
 There are 4 action in each state (up, down, right, left) which `deterministically` cause the corresponding state transitions.
 The reward is -1 for all tranistion until the terminal state is reached and it is 100 for reaching the terminal state.
-The terminal state is in bottom right coner.
-The agent will be start at any valid initial point.
+To make the environment more complicated, there is a vertical / horizontal wall in the GridWorld.
+The terminal state is `fixed` in bottom right coner.
+The agent will be start at `any valid initial point`.

 The graph below is a simple example for `4×4` GridWorld: